TheNinth7/evcc-garmin/README.md

    ```
    Replace `[device-family]` with the name of the entry you just added to `generate.json`.

 3. **Run the app in the simulator**, open the widget, and press the `m` key twice to open the system info view.
 The app will print the actual font sizes to the debug console.
-If the device uses the tiny glance layout, `icon_glance` will not appear in the debug output.
-In that case, use the `FONT_GLANCE` size listed in Garmin's [Device Reference](https://developer.garmin.com/connect-iq/reference-guides/devices-reference).

 4. **Update the `generate.json` entry** with the correct font sizes based on the output.